A website is only useful if it provides the information YOU are looking for.

 You find groups on Facebook whose sole purpose is to help group members sell quilt-related items—both new and used items.
 One such group is Quilters Stash of Goodies For Sale.

-I do not maintain directories for these services.
-Quite simply, I can’t personally vouch for the quality of the work.
+I do not maintain directories for these services, because I can’t personally vouch for the quality of the work.

-love to provide this service for everyone, I receive
+While I'd love to provide this service for everyone, I receive roughly 20 requests/week for this.

 There are, however, several articles on the site currently to help you learn to calculate your own fabric requirements.
 You also learn to customize them to your own way of working.

-The good news is I’ve already answered more than 500 of your questions and posted the problem/solution on the site.
+The good news is I’ve already answered more than 500 of your questions and posted the problem/possible solution(s) on this site here.

 If the information above hasn't addressed your situation, please use the form below to contact me.